awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ```

 **View command status for enabling Windows automatic update**
-The following command uses the `CommandId` to get the status of the command execution for enabling Windows Automatic Update\.
+The following command uses the `CommandId` to get the status of the command execution for enabling Windows automatic update\.

 ```
 Get-SSMCommandInvocation `